 |'Moremi', acrylic on textured canvas, 101 x 127cm, 2019, by Alex Nwokolo.|

-A 12th century Ile-Ife Queen, Moremi Ajasoro has been celebrated over the ages being courageous and brave Yoruba woman.
+A 12th century Ile-Ife Queen, Moremi Ajasoro has been celebrated over the ages for being a courageous and brave Yoruba woman.
 And now, 28 contemporary Nigerian artists, across different cultural backgrounds, have converged to express their impressions of Moremi in sculptures and paintings.

 Organised by Alexis Galleries and House of Oduduwa as a touring art exhibition, the show titled Moremi: A View from the Masters took off in Lagos with proposed schedules to travel through select Nigerian cities.
 The exhibition has been scheduled to also travel abroad to such cities as London, New York, Dubai, Lebanon, among others.